5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 • Auto and manual applique creation with the ability to create cutting machine files

 The main reasons I liked Hatch more than Embrilliance, which comes later on, are the auto-digitizing option, the computer font conversion to embroidery fonts, and photo stitch.
+I also like the “Auto Fabric” setting, which adjusts design properties depending on the base fabric.

 2. SewWhat-Pro and SewArt